-“Press Releases (PR) are great for Search Engine Optimization (SEO)” is something I have been and continue to preach.
+“Press Releases (PR) are great for SEO“ is something I have been and continue to preach.
 And for good reasons.
-The value you get for the money you spend is just unmatched in the SEO world.
+The value you get for the money you spend is just unmatched in the world of SEO.

-So if you’re doing SEO on a tight budget or simply want to diversify your backlinks sources, pay attention.
-You’re gonna like what I’m about to show you!
+So if you’re doing SEO on a tight budget or simply want to diversify your backlink sources and anchor text ratios, pay attention.
+This guide is for you!

 Press Release Service Review

-Before I break down for you exactly how press releases work for SEO and how they will help your business, here is a quick behind-the-scenes walkthrough video I shot for you.
+Before I break down exactly how press release services work and how they will help your business (especially in terms of SEO), here is a quick behind-the-scenes walkthrough video I shot for you where I review the cheap press release service I have been using for over a year now.

 These here are the three links I keep referencing to in the video: